Diesel Engines Have Come a Long Way

-It’s well known that our overseas neighbors in Europe favor diesels far more than we do in the United States.
+It’s well-known that our overseas neighbors in Europe favor diesel engines far more than we do in the United States.
 In fact, around half of every passenger car in Europe has a diesel engine.
 Which means that the car makers in America end up creating a range of diesel engine cars specifically to be shipped overseas.

-In Minnesota, it’s required that any diesels sold in the state contain biodiesel.
+In Minnesota, it’s required that any diesel engines sold in the state contain biodiesel.
 And we rank about 23rd out of every state for the number of passenger vehicles that have adopted the latest in diesel technology.

 Facts aside, there’s still a lot of misinformation and confusion about diesel engines that we’d like to clear up.

 - Diesel engines don’t just apply to trucks.
 Many passenger cars now come with options for a diesel engine.

 - This has come about because diesel fuel no longer contains a high sulfur content, resulting in much cleaner fuel.

 - Diesel engines are actually more fuel efficient, getting around 20 percent more miles per gallon.